-11 Also change Prod Name: to Product:, Quant: to Quantity:, and Disc: to Discount:.
+11 Using the same method as the previous step, change Prod Name: to Product:, Quant: to Quantity:, and Disc: to Discount:.

 The spacing of controls in a window is particularly important in Pocket PC development.
 Next you make all the controls fit in a single screen.